 Click on the links for conversions and notes.

-- 1 garlic clove lightly crushed then cut in half
+- 1 clove garlic, peeled, lightly crushed then cut in half

 - 2 thick slices fresh root ginger